Magnetic behavior of the $5d^1$ Re-based double perovskite Sr$_2$ZnReO$_6$: Results and Discussion

 To validate the calculated magnetic order and the magnitude of the magnetic moment with the ZF-\muon{} asymmetry spectra, we perform local field simulations at the muon-stopping sites~\cite{PhysRevB.84.144416,PhysRevMaterials.5.044411, PhysRevB.110.064425,advs.202402753}.
-The local field for a magnetic configuration is calculated using the expression $\mathbf{B} \approx \mathbf{B}_\mathrm{dip} + \mathbf{B}_\mathrm{Lor}$, where the two terms are the dipole field from the magnetic Re$^{6+}$ ions and the Lorentz field respectively~\cite{muesr2018}.
+The local field for a magnetic configuration is calculated using the expression $\mathbf{B} \approx \mathbf{B}_\mathrm{dip} + \mathbf{B}_\mathrm{Lor}$, where the two terms are the dipole field from the magnetic Re$^{6+}$ ions and the Lorentz field respectively~\cite{Bonfa2018_muesr}.
 The contact hyperfine contribution arising from the overlap between the muon wavefunction and the magnetic Re$^{6+}$ ions is neglected, as vanishing values are expected since the muon positions are relatively far from the magnetic Re$^{6+}$, which also likely host a weak moment.
-The simulated local field distribution $\rho(B)$ for the obtained canted AFM order is then fitted to the measured field distribution i.e. the Fourier transform power spectrum in the ZF-\muon{} at $T=1.6$ K. The fitting is discussed in more details in the SM~\cite{Note1}.
-The result is shown in~\abbrfig{}~\ref{fig:musr_magnetic_analysis}(b), and the simulated field distribution with the proposed canted AFM structure captures the overall features of the experimental data including the peak in the field distribution $\rho(B)$ with $R^2=0.894$, signifying the goodness of the fit, validating the obtained magnetic order.
-A broad distribution of the local field ranging from $\sim$2 mT to $\sim$31 mT is obtained and assigned to the multiple muon sites.
-The obtained static magnetic moment from the fit is very small with magnitude of 0.222(5) $\mu_B$/Re.
+The simulated local field distribution $\rho(B)$ for the obtained canted AFM order is then fitted to the measured field distribution i.e. the Fourier transform power spectrum in the ZF-\muon{} at $T=1.6$ K (see~\abbrfig{}~S7 of the SM~\cite{Note1}).
+The fitting is discussed in more details in the SM~\cite{Note1}.
+The result is shown in~\abbrfig{}~\ref{fig:musr_magnetic_analysis}(b), and the simulated field distribution with the proposed canted AFM structure captures the overall features of the experimental data including the peak in the field distribution $\rho(B)$ with $R^2\sim0.91$, signifying the goodness of the fit, validating the deduced magnetic order.
+A broad distribution of the local field ranging from $\sim$2 mT to $\sim$33 mT is obtained and assigned to the multiple muon sites.
+The static magnetic moment deduced from the fit is very small, 0.222(5) $\mu_B$/Re for the pristine \SZRO{} structure (``undistorted'') and slightly reduced to 0.193(3) $\mu_B$/Re when muon‑induced lattice distortions are included (``distorted'') [\abbrfig{}~\ref{fig:musr_magnetic_analysis}(b)] (see~\abbrfig{}~S9 of the SM~\cite{Note1}).
 Taking into account systematic errors in our analysis and the neglected contact contribution to the local field at the muon sites, a more reliable estimate for the moment at Re is $\lesssim$0.2$\ \mu_B$.
 This is still larger than the HI estimate, possibly because the hybridization effects are not explicitly taken into account in our calculations, which are known to be strong in this class of materials~\cite{PhysRevLett.133.066501}.
-As a consequence, it is possible that the effective moment due to hybridization is different and this can affect both DFT+HI estimates as well as DFT+$\mu$ results through e.g. oxygen polarization.
+As a consequence, it is possible that the effective moment due to hybridization is different and this can affect both DFT+HI estimates as well as DFT+$\mu$ results through e.g., oxygen polarization.